bodhekarvarad/student_demo/README.md

 # student_demo
-this a git and github
+this a git and github.